From nappies to pushchairs, sleepless nights to baby car seat safety, there’s a lot to take in.

 Car seats are based on the weight, age and height of the child, the entire range of which are catered for by most reputable car seat manufacturers.
 A Group 0 backward-facing seat should be her first choice, progressing to a Group 1 at 9 months or 10kg (22lbs).

-If Jones Junior is a long baby who outgrows his/her first car seat, Bridget could look at an i-size seat that might suffice up to 15 months, progressing to a forward-facing Group 2 seat (from 4-6 years) and a Group 3 seat (from 6-11 years) which is a high-backed booster seat with head rest.
+If you end up having a long baby who outgrows his/her first car seat, you could look at an i-size seat that might suffice up to 15 months, progressing to a forward-facing Group 2 seat (from 4-6 years) and a Group 3 seat (from 6-11 years) which is a high-backed booster seat with head rest.

-Whatever brand she chooses, Bridget will have to stay on the ball regarding legislation.
+Whatever brand you choose, you'll will to stay on the ball regarding legislation.
 Swansway Group has learned that laws regarding booster seats, for example are currently under review with the likelihood that they will soon only be approved for use by children taller than 125cm and weighing more than 22kg or 48lbs.

 Tucked away in the rear seat of most cars, at the base of the seat back, ISOFIX points allow the child seat to be directly connected to the car without the use of seat belts.
 Compatible baby car seats can even be instantly clicked into a base that is permanently fixed into the car using these ingenious points.

-If, like Bridget, you’re also awaiting the arrival of a new baby and want to trade in your old car or get it checked over for safe running before the happy event, you’ll be more than welcome at any Swansway Group garage.
+If you’re awaiting the arrival of a new baby and want to trade in your old car, upgrade to one of our fantastic used cars or get your car booked in for a vehicle health check to make sure its safe running before the happy event, you’ll be more than welcome at any Swansway Group garage.
 Our team of advisors and qualified technicians are on standby to help.